AdobeDocs/marketo.es-ES/help/marketo/product-docs/demand-generation/events/understanding-events/create-a-new-event-program.md

    ![](assets/image2015-2-26-14-3a33-3a17.png)

-   ¡Ta-da!
    El nuevo evento aparecerá en el árbol.

    ![](assets/image2015-2-26-14-3a34-3a33.png)